SiroDiaz/Routify/README.md

-# SimpleRouter
+# Routify

 A simple PHP router inspired in Express framework.

-SimpleRouter is a fast and flexible router for PHP 5.4 and higher.
+Routify is a fast and flexible router for PHP 5.4 and higher.

 - Flexible regular expression routing (inspired by Express)
 - Concrete use.
 Focused in do well one thing